Posted: 2 days ago

 We hope you will encourage students to return for additional sessions and to plan on an adequate length of time for revision so that s/he can keep working on her/his writing over time.

-If you should have any concerns or questions about a particular session, or if you would like to communicate your own expectations for student writing to the Center, the Center’s Director or Assistant Director would love to hear from you.
+If you should have any concerns or questions about a particular session, or if you would like to communicate your own expectations for student writing to the CWE, the Center’s Director would love to hear from you.
 Email us at firstname.lastname@example.org.

-Q: Can the Writing Center do workshops or presentations on writing for my class?
+Q: Can the CWE do workshops or presentations on writing for my class?

 A: Absolutely!
 We would be happy to work with you for these events.
 Please email us at email@example.com for further information.